SheffieldSolar/Geocode/README.md

 ## How do I get set up?

-Developed and tested with Python 3.7, should work for 3.6+.
+Developed and tested with Python 3.7, should work for 3.6, 3.7 and 3.8.
+At present, the code will not install on Python 3.9 because one of this package's dependencies, `convertbng`, does not yet support Python 3.9.

 Make sure you have Git installed - [Download Git](https://git-scm.com/downloads)